“If you think dogs can’t count, try putting three dog biscuits in your pocket and then give him only two of them.” – Phil Pastoret

 Our favorite treats for 8 week old puppies are Blue Buffalo’s Mini Bars Banana Yogurt Biscuits.

-These tasty biscuits rate 4.3 out of 5 stars on Amazon, and for good reason.
+These tasty biscuits highly-rated on Amazon, and for good reason.
 They are packed with great ingredients and vitamins that promote a healthy start to a young dog’s life.
 These include DHA for cognitive development and Omega 3 and 6 for a shiny coat.
 These are an all-natural option, as they contain no poultry and they are also corn, wheat, and soy-free.

 - They contain no artificial preservatives, colors, or flavors.
 No additives mean no pesky allergies to deal with.